aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-notes-slides/extract-notes-slide-from-a-powerpoint-presentation/_index.md

     {
         var slidesApi = new SlidesApi("MyClientId", "MyClientSecret");

-        // Extract slide notes from the second slide as a PDF document. using var pdfStream = slidesApi.DownloadNotesSlide("MyPresentation.pptx", 2, NotesSlideExportFormat.Pdf, folder: "MyFolder");
+        // Extract slide notes from the first slide as a PDF document. using var pdfStream = slidesApi.DownloadNotesSlide("MyPresentation.pptx", 1, NotesSlideExportFormat.Pdf, folder: "MyFolder");

         // Save the PDF document to a file. using var fileStream = File.OpenWrite("SlideNotes2.pdf");